meilisearch/documentation/reference/features/search_parameters.md

 Sets the starting point in the search results, effectively skipping over a given number of documents.

 ::: tip
-This parameter is often used together with `limit` in order to paginate results.
+This parameter can be used together with `limit` in order to paginate results.
 :::

 ### Example